SBNTT/mpp-game-glfw/README.md

 }
 ```

-This credentials uses a personaal access token with only the `read:packages` scope ;)
+This credentials uses a personal access token with only the `read:packages` scope ;)
 It can be freely used as downloading from GitHub packages requires authentication...

 ```kotlin